DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-04_grid-object-placement.md

 ## Description

-This graph uses Refinery on optimize mode to place objects in a room/space using a grid formation.
-The graph will compare the percentage of total coverage, the number of objects placed, and the overlap in area of object influence, as various grid configurations are explored through Refinery.
+This graph uses Generative Design on optimize mode to place objects in a room/space using a grid formation.
+The graph will compare the percentage of total coverage, the number of objects placed, and the overlap in area of object influence, as various grid configurations are explored through Generative Design.
 Although a simplified approach, this graph can be used as the foundation to explore more complex and personalized criteria that relates specifically to your project or practice.
 All sample files for this example can be found in the \[PROVIDE LINK\] folder in the GitHub repository.

 ## Static inputs